fonseware/electronjs-setup/README.md

 ```

 ## License

-This project is under the MIT License - see the [LICENSE](https://raw.githubusercontent.com/fonseware/electronjs-setup/refs/heads/main/LICENSE) file for details.
+This script is licensed under the MIT License.
+Feel free to use, modify, and distribute it as per the terms of the license.
+For more details, see the [LICENSE](https://raw.githubusercontent.com/fonseware/electronjs-setup/refs/heads/main/LICENSE) file.

+## Contributing

+Contributions are welcome!
+If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request on the GitHub repository.

-## Support
+## Author

-For any issues or improvements, submit them on GitHub issues or contact @shannonfonseka
+This script is developed and maintained by [shannonfonseka](https://github.com/shannonfonseka).
+This script is designed to make Electron.js development more accessible and efficient, allowing you to focus on building your application rather than setting up the environment.
+Give it a try and let us know your feedback!